-- -- Require a local unit, before issuing a municipal security, to publish a notice of intent and prepare and make available to the public a comprehensive financial plan. - -- Require the comprehensive financial plan to include a debt service amortization schedule, a plan to reduce health care costs, and documentation that issuing the security would result in projected present value savings regarding the unfunded actuarial liability. - -- Require the proceeds of the municipal security to be deposited in a particular trust fund, trust, or restricted fund of a trust used to retire the municipal security. - -- Specify that municipal securities currently outstanding could not exceed 5% of the State equalized valuation of the property assessed in the local unit issuing the securities. - -- Provide that municipal securities could not on a cumulative basis exceed 75% of current accrued liabilities on postemployment health care benefits owed to employees of the local unit existing as of the most recent actuarial study conducted before the bill's effective date. - -- Specify requirements for the security's investment grade and the projected difference between the assumed rate of return on health care trust fund investments and the actual interest rate paid on the securities. - -- Require a local unit, before issuing a municipal security, to obtain the approval of the Department of Treasury.
+- -- Require a local unit, before issuing the municipal security, to publish a notice of intent and prepare and make available to the public a comprehensive financial plan. - -- Require the comprehensive financial plan to include a debt service amortization schedule, a plan to reduce health care costs, and documentation that issuing the security would result in projected present value savings regarding the unfunded actuarial liability. - -- Require the proceeds of the municipal security to be deposited in a particular trust fund, trust, or restricted fund of a trust used to retire the municipal security. - -- Specify that municipal securities currently outstanding could not exceed 5% of the State equalized valuation of the property assessed in the local unit issuing the securities. - -- Provide that municipal securities could not on a cumulative basis exceed 75% of current actuarial liabilities on postemployment health care benefits owed to employees of the local unit existing on the bill's effective date. - -- Specify requirements for the security's investment grade and the projected difference between the assumed rate of return on health care trust fund investments and the actual interest rate paid on the securities. - -- Require a local unit, before issuing a municipal security, to obtain the approval of the Department of Treasury.